* Formerly known as SANE (Sexual Assault Nurse Examiner) Program*

 In October, 2014, CMSAC received a grant from CentraCare Health Foundation to address continuing needs and to train more SANEs.
 This grant will allow for the expansion of the program to other central MN CentraCare hospitals.
 CMSAC also received a Core Mission Grant from the Medica Foundation in January, 2015; a portion of which will be used to pay for SANE program needs not covered by other sources.

 In FY 2016, CMSAC SANEs responded to 79 cases of sexual assault at the St. Cloud Hospital.

-Beginning in January 2021, CMSAC’s Sexual Assault Nurse Examiner (SANE) Program will be expanding and become the Forensic Nurse Examiner (FNE) Program:
+In January 2021, CMSAC’s Sexual Assault Nurse Examiner (SANE) Program is now the Forensic Nurse Examiner (FNE) Program:

 Interested in becoming a Forensic Nurse Examiner (FNE)?

 FNEs are required to complete a 40-hour training.
 Current training opportunities can be found at http://www.mnforensicnurses.org.
 An on-line training opportunity is also available through the International Association of Forensic Nurses at http://www.iafn.org.

 **New to our program!
 Those interested in becoming a Forensic Nurse Examiner (FNE) through CMSAC may be eligible for a scholarship to complete the training.
 Please email firstname.lastname@example.org or call Bree at (320) 251-4357 for more details.**

 The objectives of the CMSAC FNE role are: